Best Carrying Case for Peak Design Travel Tripod

 Key Feature: Genuine Italian leather accents

-Buying Guide: How to Choose a Case for Your Peak Design Tripod
+Buying Guide: How to Choose a Case for the Peak Design Tripod

 Key Factors

-• Diameter Matching: The PD tripod is only 3.125 inches wide; avoid bags designed for 5-inch diameter legs to prevent excessive “slop.”
+• Diameter Match: The PD tripod is only 3.125 inches wide; ensure the bag isn’t excessively bulky.

 Comparison Table